top of page

 28th November 2022

 Our 44 tonne lorry, so kindly donated by Cefetra left with 22 tonnes about GDP 140,000 worth of goods on board left for Poland.
 On the lorry were 70 generators, the most greatly needed item in Ukraine right now.
-There were teams around the home counties who opened their homes and village halls to collect for this campaign Living without Power.
-It was a tremendous effort and the team at HAFGB and UktoUkraine are so grateful.
+There were teams around the home counties who opened their homes and village halls to collect for our campaign Power Ukraine 2.
+It was a tremendous effort and the team at UktoUkraine and HAFGB (we are no longer associated with this organisation) are so grateful.
 Thank you to everyone who made this possible and most importantly to all our donors.

 25th November 2022